Horse riding responsibly

 If you are granting access to riders, a spacious parking area suitable for large trucks or vehicles with trailers is needed.

-A water source is always appreciated, but horse riders are self-sufficient lot who can bring everything they need with them.
+A water source is always appreciated, but horse riders are a self-sufficient lot who can bring everything they need with them.

 If you are worried about damage to paddocks in wet weather, ask riders to only ride on farm tracks or formed trails when it is wet.